Ramprasad-Group/sol_polygnn/README.md

 The file `example.py` contains example code that illustrates how to use the ML model to predict polymer-solvent compatibility.
 In particular, the model is used to predict if trichlorobenzene is a "bad_solvent", "medium_solvent", or "good_solvent" for polyethylene.
 To run the file, execute `poetry run python example.py`.

 ## Questions
-I'm more than happy to answer any questions about this codebase.
+I ([@rishigurnani](https://github.com/rishigurnani)) am more than happy to answer any questions about this codebase.
 If you encounter any troubles, please open a new Issue in the "Issues" tab and I will promptly respond.
 In addition, if you discover any bugs or have any suggestions to improve the codebase (documentation, features, etc.) please also open a new Issue.
 This is the power of open source!

 ## License
 This repository is protected under a General Public Use License Agreement, the details of which can be found in `GT Open Source General Use License.pdf`.